 Since it was introduced just a few months ago, our EZ Pass program, which gives customers a simple and free migration path to the BES10 EMM server, has attracted more than 1.2 million users from roughly 2,600 organizations.
-More than 10% of those licenses were trade-ins from competing Mobile Device Management (MDM) platforms such as Good Technology and Mobile Iron.
+More than 10% of those licenses were trade-ins from competing Mobile Device Management (MDM) platforms such as Mobile Iron.

 - Largest Installed Base

 The strongest refutation of spurious claims of customer dissatisfaction is our installed base.
 BlackBerry’s global client roster exceeds the combined customer counts of our three closest competitors.

 A recent total cost of ownership (TCO) study conducted by market research firm Strategy Analytics found BES10 to be less than half the cost of our nearest competitor over a five-year period.
 The report, Enterprise Mobility Management: A review of Total cost of Ownership, compares BES10 against offerings from five other EMM vendors — Citrix, IBM, VMWare, Mobile Iron and Good Technology.

 As far as I know, no gun was held to the head of the IT specialist who made the following comment to Strategy Analytics during the course of its TCO evaluation: